Undergraduate Orientation FAQs

 12-18 credits is considered full-time and costs the same amount of money.
 Most first-year students take 12-15 credits.
 Don’t be afraid to take fewer credits first semester as you make the transition to college.

 Can I take back-to-back classes?

 Yes, you can.
-At Michigan classes finish on the hour and begin at ten minutes past the hour, so you have a ten-minute passing time.
-Classroom buildings that are on central campus are all within this walking distance.
-If you are going to a class on North Campus you will need to leave more room in your schedule.
+At Michigan, classes finish 10 minutes before the stated end time and begin on the hour or half-hour, so you have a ten-minute passing time.
+Classroom buildings that are on Central campus are all within this walking distance.
+If you are going to a class on North or South Campuses you will need to leave more room in your schedule.

 What are the advantages of a First-Year Seminar?

 First-Year Seminars are small (about 20 students per class) classes that are discussion based and are taught by professors.
 This is a chance to get to know a faculty member well and to study something in depth from the very beginning of your college education.

 Do I have to take math?

 You do not necessarily have to take a math class.
 Some majors require it or you might want to.
 Our Natural Science requirement can be fulfilled with other types of classes, astronomy or statistics for example.

 What’s the difference between English 124 and 125?

 The biggest difference is that English 124 is literature based and English 125 is non-fiction based.
 Both are writing courses but if you enjoy writing about literature you should pick 124.
 Some other course options for your first-year writing class are: